 January is set aside as National Bath Safety Month, and it’s a great opportunity for both training and assessment to ensure that elderly personal care in a bathroom environment is as safe as possible.

 The Consumer Product Safety Commission reports that about 370 people of all ages suffer tub or shower-related injuries every single day in the USA.
-Because most falls in the home occur in the bathroom, AARP recommends taking the following preventative measures:
+Because most falls in the home occur in the bathroom, AARP recommends taking the following preventative measures for senior bathroom safety:

 - Put in grab bars for the toilet, shower, and tub